gorbannastya/dotfiles/README.md

 This will install all the Homebrew formulae listed in `.Brewfile`.

-### OS X Defaults
+### MacOS Defaults

-On a new Mac you may want to set some sane OS X defaults by running the `osx-defaults` script.
+On a new Mac you may want to set some sane MacOS defaults by running the `osx-defaults` script.

 ```bash